15 Ancient Cities You Can Still Visit

 Not for the faint of heart, Ciudad Perdida (“Lost City”) is a strenuous, four-day hike through steamy, dense mountain jungle in northern Colombia that requires local guides.
 (Seriously: don’t attempt this on your own.)
 In the last stretch, you climb up 1200 stone steps.
 But once you reach the top: whoa.
 Thought to date to the early 8th century CE but largely constructed a few centuries later, Teyuna (as the locals call it) consists of 169 terraces, tiled roads, and small circular plazas.
 Up to 8000 people once lived here.

 The last capital of the Hindu kingdom of Vijayanagar, Hampi is a gorgeously preserved city built by ridiculously wealthy princes in the 14th to 16th centuries CE.
 Located in the southwest Indian state of Karnataka, the city was attacked by the Deccan Muslim confederacy in 1565, pillaged for the next six months, and then abandoned.
-Yet some 1600 structures remain, including royal complexes, temples, homes, gateways, pillared halls, and, most strikingly, stone chariots‚ which are actually shrines.
+Yet, some 1600 structures remain, including royal complexes, temples, homes, gateways, pillared halls, and, most strikingly, stone chariots‚ which are actually shrines.

-Built into the mountainside near the Mediterranean coast of Turkey, Arykanda (photo at top of story) is mostly overlooked in the region because there are dozens of stunning ancient cities dotting this coast, including Perge, Side, and Xanthos.
+Built into the mountainside near the Mediterranean coast of Turkey, Arykanda is mostly overlooked in the region because there are dozens of stunning ancient cities dotting this coast, including Perge, Side, and Xanthos.
 Arykanda is special because of its spectacular setting above a river valley.
 You can’t even see it from the ancient road.
 The earliest ruins date to the 5th century BCE.
 The city was constructed in levels into the mountain, so as you climb up, you find new ruins.
-In the ancient literature, Arykandans were rumored to be drunkards—and archaeologists have found thousands of wine bottles at the site.
+In ancient literature, Arykandans were rumored to be drunkards—and archaeologists have found thousands of wine bottles at the site.

 In 1959, the Chinese government flooded Shi Cheng (“Lion City”), a 600-year-old city in southeast China, when it dammed the Xin’an River for a hydroelectric power plant.
-Since then, the city has been deep beneath the surface of Qiandao Lake.
-The first scuba dives to visit what some call “The Atlantis of the East” took place in 2001.
+Since then, the city has stood deep beneath the surface of Qiandao Lake.
+The first scuba dives to visit what some call “the Atlantis of the East” took place in 2001.
 The water preserved the city quite well, and you can still see large building complexes and wide streets with hundreds of stone archways featuring lions, dragons, and phoenixes.
-Some dive footage is above.

 You know Pompeii.
 It’s one of the most famous archaeological sites in the world.
 But do you know its neighbor city Herculaneum, which was equally devastated by the eruption of Mount Vesuvius in 79 CE?
 Most visitors overlook the small seaside town, once a summer retreat for rich Romans.
 But Herculaneum has a wealth of ruins to see, including columned buildings, Roman baths, wide streets, and villas with stunning mosaics and frescos.